 Siem Reap is a bustling city in Cambodia and the gateway to the world-famous Angkor Wat temple complex, a UNESCO World Heritage site and one of Southeast Asia’s most iconic cultural landmarks.
 Located in the northwest of the country, it blends centuries-old history with a lively centre filled with night markets, street food and art cafes.
 If you’re looking to bring your work to the city, Siem Reap offers a large selection of spaces to stay and decent average Wi-Fi speeds.
-Overall, Siem Reap is a rewarding base for remote work stays, offering a balance of low-key comfort and cultural charm.
+Overall, Siem Reap is a rewarding base for remote workers and digital nomads, offering a balance of low-key comfort and cultural charm.

 Popular areas to stay for working remotely in Siem Reap include Wat Bo Village, Taphul Village and the Old Market area.